 The Return of Direct Defense in Europe: Meeting the 21st Century Authoritarian Challenge focuses on how the liberal democracies are addressing the challenges of the 21st century authoritarian powers, in terms of their evolving approaches and capabilities to deal with their direct defense.

-This is the first book in our 21st Century Global Change Series.
+This is the first book in our Second Line of Defense Strategic Book Series.

 As General (Rtd.)
 Jean-Paul Paloméros, former NATO Commander and head of the Allied Transformation Command put it with regard to the book: